Skip to main content

 ENV NODE_ENV=production

-β€’ persists in all containers, bad for secrets.
+β€’ persists in every container; bad for secrets (visible in docker history).

 ARG in Dockerfile